andersongeng/Programming-knowledge/README.md

 If you’d like to contribute—whether it’s an element, an attribute, a method, a bug fix, or anything else that can help both of us grow as developers—feel free to open a pull request.

+### Structure

+For now, the repository contains a single folder: HTML

+HTML/ – Contains subfolders for each HTML element or concept I learn.

+As I continue learning, I’ll add more folders (e.g., CSS/, JavaScript/, Algorithms/) following the same pattern.

 ## How to Contribute
 Contributions are welcome!
 If you’d like to add new examples, fix a mistake, or improve the documentation, please follow these steps: